Rebel Wilson almost lost virginity in orgy with Royal family

 Wilson began to search for her non-Royal friend, admitting that she was looking “for help” with the unexpected situation she’d found herself in – but she was unable to find him.

-While the actress considered returning to her designated room at the lavish party, she ultimately decided against it in case she walked into a pile of heaving bodies.
+While the actor considered returning to her designated room at the lavish party, she ultimately decided against it in case she walked into a pile of heaving bodies.

 So, she simply ran away.